-Implementing local organization – the National Olympic Committee of Lithuania
+Partner – The National Olympic Committee of Lithuania

-- 1700 school community members who have developed their network and cooperation between educators, young leaders and school communities.
+- around 2,800 school community members who developed their networks and cooperation between teachers, young leaders and school communities;

 - over 300 young leaders (aged 13-16 years) who developed their confidence, leadership and creativity skills, as well as becoming more active within the school environment; and

 - 150 teachers who gained new skills in youth empowerment and mentoring.